mpeychev/competitions/more/treap/README.txt

-All of the solutions are submitted in http://informatics.mccme.ru/
+All solutions are submitted in http://informatics.mccme.ru/